abhindra-0458/Hand-Recognition/README.md

 You can also:

 * Collect hand gesture images
-* Train a deep learning model using TensorFlow or PyTorch
+* Train a deep learning model using TensorFlow
 * Replace rule-based logic with your own model inference

 ---